About This Program

 The goals of Risking Connection® are:

-- Demonstration of behaviors aligned with trauma-informed care
+- Demonstrates behaviors aligned with trauma-informed care

-- Decreases in staff turnover, staff injuries from client management, increase in staff satisfaction with job
+- Increase in staff satisfaction with job

 The essential components of Risking Connection® include: